jacoobes/gptallbountybot/README.md

 Being open source, feel free to hack it :D

 At the moment, it can answer simple questions.
 No inference contexts or model switching yet. gpt-j support has not been integrated

+You'll need to install the llama models and put it in root directory. (its too fat to put on github)